-B7 Online safety
+B8 Online safety

 As schools and colleges increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-As such, governing bodies and proprietors should ensure appropriate filters and appropriate monitoring systems are in place.
+As such, governing bodies and proprietors should ensure appropriate filters and appropriate monitoring systems are in place and that their effectiveness is regularly reviewed.